Dashron/Roads/README.md

 #### Resource Method

-Each ```method : function``` pair of the methods field describes how the API server will respond to an HTTP request.
-The function is called a "resource method".
+Each ```method : function``` pair in the methods section of the resource definition is called a "[resource method](#resource-method)".
+[Road.request](#roadrequeststring-method-string-url-dynamic-body-object-headers) will first locate the proper resource from the request path, and then the [resource method](#resource-method) from the request method.

-If a resource could not be located for the provided URL, the API will throw an [HttpError](#roadshttperror) with a 404 status code.
+If a resource could not be located for the provided request path, the request method will throw an [HttpError](#roadshttperror) with a 404 status code.

-If a resource was located for the provided URL, but the resource did not have the appropriate [resource method](#resource-method) for the requested HTTP method, the API will throw an [HttpError](#roadshttperror) with a 405 status code.
+If a resource was located for the provided request path, but the resource did not have a matching [resource method](#resource-method), the request method will throw an [HttpError](#roadshttperror) with a 405 status code.

 Each resource method has access to a request context through ```this```.
-Each ```this``` will be unique to the request, and will persist from the requestHandler into the actual request.
-The context is pre-loaded with a request method, which is an alias for [API.request](#apirequeststring-method-string-url-dynamic-body-object-headers).
-You may add any additional methods or properties to the context.
+Each ```this``` will be unique to the request, and will persist from each request handler (assigned via `use`) into the actual request.
+The context is pre-loaded with a `request` method, which is an alias for [Road.request](#roadrequeststring-method-string-url-dynamic-body-object-headers).
+You may add any additional methods or properties to the context and use them in your routes.
+This is useful for determining the authenticated user or adding helper methods.

-    var api = new API(new Resource({
+    var road = new Road(new Resource({
         methods : {
             GET : function (url, body, headers) {
                 // true